-- students know what the criteria/guidelines are for writing a research proposal; - students know what transparency in science is (including data management and research ethics): - students recognize ethical aspects of conducting research and are able to complete an ethics application.
+- students know what the criteria/guidelines are for writing a research proposal; - students know what transparency in science is (including data management and research ethics); - students recognize ethical aspects of conducting research and are able to complete an ethics application. - students are familiar with the key concepts of open science including preregistration.